4d/android-ProjectGenerator/README.md

 or use `compiler.sh` which copy it to the component script directory.

-Component path is defined by:
+Destination path is defined by:

+- first argument passed to `compiler.sh`
+  - ex: `compiler.sh "/Applications/4D.app/Contents/Resources/Internal User Components/4D Mobile App.4dbase/Resources/scripts/"`
-- `PJGEN_PATH` env variable: absolute path to a script dir where the jar must be moved (ex: export PJGEN_PATH="/Applications/4D.app/Contents/Resources/Internal User Components/4D Mobile App.4dbase/Resources/scripts/")
+- or `PJGEN_PATH` env variable: absolute path to a script dir where the jar must be moved
+  - ex: `export PJGEN_PATH="/Applications/4D.app/Contents/Resources/Internal User Components/4D Mobile App.4dbase/Resources/scripts/"`
-- or `PERFORCE_PATH` env variable: to copy it to a specific perforce repo (must provide root path, path before 4eDimension)
+- or `PERFORCE_PATH` env variable: to copy it to a specific perforce repo (must provide root path, path before `4eDimension`)
 - or if not env variable defined, expect that you are in perforce code, and script will use the relative path

-> /!\ Do not commit androidprojectgenerator.jar if it's not the one builded from perforce sources
+> ⚠️ Do not commit androidprojectgenerator.jar if it's not the one builded from perforce sources